CenterSpace/Syncfusion-Charting/README.md

-These classes are designed to allow users to quickly visualize data and the results of data analysis using the <a href="http://www.centerspace.net" > CenterSpace NMath </a> suite with visualiztion provided by Syncfusion chart controls.
+These classes are designed to allow users to quickly visualize data and the results of data analysis using the <a href="http://www.centerspace.net" > CenterSpace NMath </a> suite with visualization provided by Syncfusion chart controls.

 Class Usage
 -----------